stratis-storage/stratis-docs/content/stratis-rootfs.md

 ### Recovery console
-While we mention above that stratisd could previously be used in the initramfs, there is one major caveat: it could started but commands could not be issued.
+While we mention above that stratisd could previously be used in the initramfs, there is one major caveat: it could be started but commands could not be issued.
 This had one major drawback of not allowing users to interact with stratisd in the recovery console.
 D-Bus is not available in the recovery console, so the move to stratis-min and stratisd-min now allows users to perform recovery actions in the emergency console